BardockSSJL/BardockSSJL/README.md

 ## Hi there 👋

+My name is Fray Alonso and I'm a computer science student.

+- 🔭 I’m currently working on my third to las semester in college.
+<br>At the same time, I'm working as assistant to the head of information systems
+at the Institute of Psychological Research and at the School of Information and Computer Science.
+- 🌱 I’m currently learning about game engine building as well web app design.
+-
 <!--
 **BardockSSJL/BardockSSJL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.